-Page entrance: Pop-up appears when the visitor first gets to the page.
-These are often considered the most annoying and but can be used effectively with the less-intrusive formats such as the top banner.
+- Page entrance: Pop-up appears when the visitor first gets to the page.
+These can be considered disruptive but can be used effectively with less-intrusive formats such as the top banner.

-Element interaction: Pop-up appears when the visitor clicks on or hovers over a specific element.
-These are highly effective since the user took a specific action with intent to convert.
+- Element interaction: Pop-up appears when the visitor clicks on or hovers over a specific element.
+These are highly effective since the user took a specific action with the intent to convert.

 I'll answer this one right off the bat: The answer is yes.
 Pop-up forms do work, and this is the main reason so many marketers are using them.

-According to research conducted by Sumo, the top performing 10% of pop-up forms convert at a whopping 9.3%.
-Now I don't know about you, but an additional 9.3% conversion rate across my website sounds pretty good to me.
+In 2019, research conducted by Sumo found that the top performing 10% of pop-up forms convert at a whopping 9.3%.

 1. Offer something relevant and valuable.